 Install Gemini 3 Pro API SDK for Python and Node.js with pip and npm

-Installing the correct package means you can focus on building prompts and handling output rather than wrestling with low‑level details.
-Once the library is in place, the next practical concern is keeping your credentials out of source code, a best practice for any service that charges per call.
-Below you’ll find the exact commands to add the SDKs to your project and the recommended way to store the required API key.
+Once you install the appropriate package, you can spend more time crafting prompts and handling the output instead of wrestling with low-level details.
+The next thing to watch out for is keeping your API key out of the source code - a sensible move for any pay-per-call service.
+Below are the exact commands to add the SDKs to your project and a quick tip on where to stash the required key safely.

 Choose your preferred language and install the official SDK using following commands: Python: pip install google-genai Node.js/JavaScript: npm install @google/genai Store your API key securely in an environment variable: export GEMINI_API_KEY="your-api-key-here" The Gemini 3 Pro API utilizes a pay-as-you-go model, where your costs are primarily calculated based on the number of tokens consumed for both your input (prompts) and the model's output (responses).
 The key determinant for the pricing tier is the context window length of your request.
 Longer context windows, which allow the model to process more information simultaneously (like large documents or long conversation histories), incur a higher rate.